top of page

 Sailing into Portaferry was one of our favourite stops so far.
 The drama of the tide, the playful dolphins, the beauty of the surroundings, and the unbelievable kindness we experienced made it stand out.

-Whether you're after panoramic walks, dog-friendly cafés, or just a really good Guinness — Portaferry delivers.
-Svea gives it four paws up 🐾🐾🐾🐾.
+Whether you're after panoramic walks, dog-friendly cafés, or just a really good Guinness, Portaferry delivers.
+Svea gives it eight paws up! 🐾🐾🐾🐾.

 Comments